mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 ![GCP Cold Start vs Warm Start](/gcp-coldstart-threshold.png)

 This looks totally random to me.
-Cold start can happen in 3 minutes after the previous request, or an instance can be kept alive for the whole hour.
-The probability of cold start doesn't seem to depend on the interval, at least just by looking at this chart.
+A cold start can happen in 3 minutes after the previous request, or an instance can be kept alive for the whole hour.
+The probability of a cold start doesn't seem to depend on the interval, at least just by looking at this chart.

-Any ideas of what's going on are welcome!
+Any ideas about what's going on are welcome!

 ### Parallel requests

-Cold starts happen not only when a first instance of application is provisioned.
+Cold starts happen not only when the first instance of an application is provisioned.
 The same issue will happen whenever all the provisioned instances are busy handling incoming events, and yet another event comes in (at scale out).

-As far as I'm aware, this behavior is common for all 3 providers, so I haven't prepared any comparison charts for N+1 cold starts.
+As far as I'm aware, this behavior is common to all 3 providers, so I haven't prepared any comparison charts for N+1 cold starts.
 Yet, be aware of them!

 Reading Candle Charts
 ---------------------

 In the following sections, you will see charts that represent statistical distribution of cold start time as measured during my experiments.
-I repeated experiments multiple times, and then grouped the metric values, e.g. by cloud provider or by language.
+I repeated experiments multiple times and then grouped the metric values, e.g. by the cloud provider or by language.

 Each group will be represented by a "candle" on the chart.
 This is how you should read each candle: